Model United Nations in the United States: West Coast

 The West Coast is known for its Model United Nations programs.
 Naturally stressing the academic side of Model UN, conferences greatly value well-written position papers, not just factoring them into awards decisions, but also giving dedicated awards for them.
 The popularity of Model United Nations, as well as for the high quality of delegates.
 West Coast conferences are run by universities, high schools, and interscholastic organizations.
-BruinMUN, SMUNC (Stanford MUN Conference), BMUN (Berkeley MUN), McKennaMUN, and SCMUN are popular college conferences for high school delegates.
+BruinMUN (held by UCLA), SMUNC (Stanford MUN Conference), BMUN (Berkeley MUN), McKennaMUN, and SCMUN are popular college conferences for high school delegates.
 For example, SCMUN (hosted by the University of Southern California), offers advanced debate for high school delegates who are hoping to glean substantive and academic value from Model United Nations conferences.
-Additionally, high school-run conferences such as from the San Francisco Bay Area, Santa Teresa High School's SCVMUN, one of the oldest MUN conferences on the west coast at 50 years of conferences held at the school, Huntington Beach High School's Surf City and Novice Conferences, CHSMUN, and Mira Costa's LAIMUN are all nationally-recognized conferences and programs in the top 50 US High School Rankings.
+Additionally, high school-run conferences such as Long Beach Poly's JackrabbitMUN, known for its well-run crisis committees, Santa Teresa High School's SCVMUN, one of the oldest MUN conferences on the west coast at 50 years of conferences held at the school, Huntington Beach High School's Surf City and Novice Conferences, Cerritos High School's CHSMUN, Edison High School's EHSMUN, and Mira Costa's LAIMUN are all nationally recognized conferences and programs in the top 100 US High School Rankings.

 In Washington State, most Model UN activities, conferences, and clubs are situated within the Washington Eastside.
 Four of the largest and most active annual conferences in the region, PACMUN (Pacific MUN), EDUMUN (Educational MUN), KINGMUN (King County MUN), and SeattleMUN, are overseen and managed by Model United Nations Northwest, a 501(c)(3) nonprofit.
 The area is dotted with independently-run conferences, such as WOWMUN and WASMUN.